teslamate-org/teslamate/README.md

 Tesla is established send an HTTP PUT `resume` request to your publicly exposed TeslaMate instance.
 See the available commands below.

-_(With iOS 12 and below workflows are quite limited but can be triggered manually. iOS 13 will fix that.)_

 **Alternatively** / additionally, you can experiment with the sleep settings.
 Some cars, especially Model 3, seem to handle a `Time to Try Sleeping` value of 12 min just fine.
 Doing so reduces the likelihood of potential data gaps.
 Just